Our Endangered Animals

 A 2016 U.N.-sponsored report found that “about 40 percent of invertebrate pollinator species (such as bees and butterflies) are facing extinction.”
 The report stated that this could have major implications on the world food supply because 75 percent of the world’s crops depend partly on pollination.

 Our Zoo’s Endangered Species

-The Alabama Gulf Coast Zoo is home to 22 Endangered Species.
+The Alabama Gulf Coast Zoo is home to 22 Critically Endangered, Endangered, Vulnerable, or Near Threated Species.
 While we treasure all of our animals, these are our treasured gems.
 We encourage you to visit them, meet our zookeepers who are dedicated to their care, and learn more about why they are endangered, and what we can all do to help their plight.